jovalie/political-forecast/MVP_STEPS.md

 - **DMA Data**: DMA-level data can be complex.
 Consider implementing state-level view first, then adding DMA view in a later phase.
 - **Rate Limiting**: Be mindful of Google Trends rate limits.
 Implement proper delays and error handling.
 - **Mock Data**: Use mock data liberally during development to avoid hitting rate limits during testing.
+- **Tooltip Implementation**: Tooltips display "Most Discussed in [State] - [Month Day, Year]" format with the topic name in bold.
+Tooltips are theme-aware and automatically update colors when switching between light and dark modes.
+Implementation uses CSS variables with dynamic style updates via MutationObserver to ensure tooltips created after theme changes also have correct colors.

 ## Troubleshooting